-Frequent breaks: Frequent breaks may be offered as an administration consideration.
+Frequent breaks: Frequent breaks may be offered as a test session consideration.
 Test Administrators may not "stop the clock" for a student's frequent breaks, unless the student has an extended time accommodation, or unless the Test Administrator chooses to give a 3-minute stretch break during testing to all students in the test environment.
 In addition, the clock may not be stopped for assessment disruptions that may be caused by students, unless the student has an extended time accommodation.

-4.7.2 Breaks Between Units
+4.7.2 Breaks Between Sections

-If the School Test Coordinator scheduled units back-to-back for students, breaks are highly recommended between units to stretch, go to the restroom, or get a drink for the entire classroom.
-All students in the session must break at the same time between units.
+If the School Test Coordinator scheduled sections back-to-back for students, breaks are highly recommended between sections to stretch, go to the restroom, or get a drink for the entire classroom.
+All students in the session must break at the same time between sections.

-4.8 Ending Each Unit
+4.8 Ending Each Section